NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 </div>
 <br></br>

 In the side menu, the user can edit the study's name, description, keywords, privacy, and license.
-At the bottom, there is a link to the [#share](Share) section and an `activity` button, which opens a new side menu to show the updates-history of the study.
+At the bottom, there is a link to the [Share](#share) section and an `activity` button, which opens a new side menu to show the updates-history of the study.

 <div style={{textAlign: 'center'}}>
 <img src="/img/study/activity.png" width="1000"/>